Conversations with an Artist: Ineke Ruhland

 I recently revisited the movie “Perfume” based on the book of the same name by Patrick Suskind, a grand classic that everyone in the perfume industry has read at one time or another.
 The main protagonist, Jean-Baptiste Grenouille, was played by Ben Whishaw who has gone on to roles in the most recent James Bond films and also the excellent "London Spy".
 Although the book and movie take a strangely gothic turn towards the end, I would still recommend them to anyone interested in the history of French perfumery.

 What advice would you give to your younger self about your artistic journey?If only I could go back and talk to my younger self—that bit of magical thinking often occurs to me.
 I would tell myself to not be so cautious, to plow in earlier even when I didn’t feel fully ready.
 Perfection is the enemy of creativity.
 Oh, and to buy Apple stock to fund my work.

-Come check out Ineke's scents in the shop or you can buy them online by clicking below...they're layered with amazing top, middle and base notes of 30-60+ ingredients each.
+Come check out Ineke's scents in the shop or call us and we'll help you with a purchase—they're layered with amazing top, middle and base notes of 30-60+ ingredients each.
 Our fave picks:

 If you'd like more information about Ineke's perfumes, please do get in touch, email@example.com or 415-569-4383.

 Until next time,